-Providing enrichment to your chickens allows them to perform natural behaviors, reduces negative emotional states and harmful behaviors like aggressiveness, and keeps them engaged.
-This article will cover the two necessary fittings every coop needs: Roosts and nesting boxes.
+Providing enrichment to your chickens allows them to perform natural behaviors and reduces negative emotional states and harmful behaviors like aggressiveness and egg eating.
+This article provides tips on how to build safe and comfortable chicken coop housing, including information on roosts, nesting boxes, ramps, feeders, waterers, and dust bathing areas.

 Table of Contents